toggle widgets don't always send their state with preset

 - Now open jmod.moreCorrectlyInitiated.maxpat.
 Now initial values for 10 parameters get passed to the algorithm.

 The two modules differs only by all preset values having been changed from 0 to 1.

-#5 Updated by Trond Lossius about 10 years ago
+#5 Updated by Trond Lossius over 10 years ago